Sayings:

 “Does anyone have any questions for my answers?”

 “Guarantee, learn to learn to learn to juggle.”
+Like Stephen Pinker’s book: When you know that I know that you know.

 “Due to the popularity of pickleball, juggling is like playing pickleball by yourself.”